learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 You are also expected to get comfortable with reading manuals, searching online, visiting external links provided for further reading, tinkering with illustrated examples, asking for help when you are stuck and so on.
 In other words, be proactive and curious instead of just consuming the content passively.

-If you are new to the world of the command line, check out my [Computing from the Command Line](https://github.com/learnbyexample/cli-computing) ebook and curated resources on [Linux CLI and Shell scripting](https://learnbyexample.github.io/curated_resources/linux_cli_scripting.html) before starting this book.
+If you are new to the world of the command line, check out my [Linux Command Line Computing](https://github.com/learnbyexample/cli-computing) ebook and curated resources on [Linux CLI and Shell scripting](https://learnbyexample.github.io/curated_resources/linux_cli_scripting.html) before starting this book.

 ## Conventions

-* Code snippets are copy pasted from the Bash shell (version **5.0.17**) for **GNU grep 3.10** and **ripgrep 13.0.0**.
+* Code snippets are copy pasted from the Bash shell (version **5.0.17**) for **GNU grep 3.11** and **ripgrep 14.1.1**.
 Such snippets have been modified for presentation purposes — some commands are preceded by comments to provide context and explanations, blank lines have been added to improve readability and so on.
 * Unless otherwise noted, all examples and explanations are meant for **ASCII** input.
 * External links are provided throughout the book for you to explore certain topics in more depth.
 * The [learn_gnugrep_ripgrep repo](https://github.com/learnbyexample/learn_gnugrep_ripgrep) has all the [example files and scripts](https://github.com/learnbyexample/learn_gnugrep_ripgrep/tree/master/example_files) used in the book.
 The repo also includes [code snippets](https://github.com/learnbyexample/learn_gnugrep_ripgrep/tree/master/code_snippets) and [exercises](https://github.com/learnbyexample/learn_gnugrep_ripgrep/tree/master/exercises) used in the book.
 Solutions file is also provided.
 If you are not familiar with the `git` command, click the **Code** button on the webpage to get the files.